 We at Autumn Voices are keen to find out how the over 60s interpret Dr Phil Hammond’s advice for a healthy, happy life.
 What sort of things do you get up to when you do your CLANGERS?
 Have you ever done them before?
 What did you do before the Covid-19 pandemic and how have you adapted this to fit in with lockdown?

-The January flash non-fiction submissions will focus on the ‘C’ of CLANGERS.
-Anyone over 60 in Scotland, the UK, or anywhere around the world in our digital community is invited to tell us say how they Connect on a daily basis.
+The March flash non-fiction submissions will focus on the ‘A’ of CLANGERS.
+Anyone over 60 in Scotland, the UK, or anywhere around the world in our digital community is invited to tell us say how they be Active on a daily basis.
 Your submission is FREE and should be between 150 and 200 words.

 Members can submit their entry via the dashboard after registering.

-Or it can be emailed to email@example.com no later than midnight on Sunday 31st January.
+Or it can be emailed to email@example.com with the subject ‘CLANGERS‘ no later than midnight on Wednesday 31st March.

 Whatever form your CLANGERS take, we want to know about it!